evan-dayy/evan-dayy/README.md

 - 🏫 &nbsp; Learning Computer Security, Software Development, Database System, and Computer Networking at UC Berkeley
 - 💻 &nbsp; Building a full stack iOS app as a Software Developer in [Decal Cubstarts](http://www.cubstart.com/#/schedule)
-- 💼 &nbsp; Working as Software Development Engineer Intern at Sports Excitement this summer
+- 💼 &nbsp; Working as Software Development Engineer Intern at a start-up company in San Francisco this summer
 - 🏂 &nbsp; Learning snowboarding and enjoying powder snow!